tusharparimi/mnist-autoencoders/README.md

 <img width="467" alt="image" src="https://github.com/tusharparimi/mnist-autoencoders/assets/93556280/c3d5f618-8bb5-4235-aa86-0dd698e7f775">

 ### Variational Auto-Encoder
-Generate new samples from the end-toend model by just providing the model with some random-noise sample.
+Generate new samples from the end-to-end model by just getting a sample from the latent-space of the trained VAE.

 - Generative results from VAE after 10th epoch